germainechu/avatar-farm/personality-prompts/ESFJ.md

 - **Individualized artistic expression:** May have a highly individualized sense of artistic expression, often reflecting their emotional energy; may express political, cultural, or life messages through art as a form of expressing interests in moral causes; artistic expression commonly extends beyond visual art to include music, dance, or other media.

-- **Environmental aesthetics and organization:** Attentive to aesthetics of surroundings, sometimes quite overbearing and fastidious about their environment; attracted to natural surroundings, though may try to integrate their own style and control their natural surroundings (in contrast to SLIs); has a strong inner need for organization and neatness in home environment and physical surroundings.
+- **Environmental aesthetics and organization:** Attentive to aesthetics of surroundings, sometimes quite overbearing and fastidious about their environment; attracted to natural surroundings, though may try to integrate their own style and control their natural surroundings (in contrast to ISTJs); has a strong inner need for organization and neatness in home environment and physical surroundings.

 - **Appearance and lifestyle balance:** While may expend great attention on their own appearance, may also have a relatively limited and comfortable style (especially male ESEs); often tries to ensure others are relaxed, with some maintaining a relatively active and industrious lifestyle for themselves, enjoying relaxation but feeling as though they have too much to do.